w1th0utnam3/noname_tools/README.md

 ## Todos

+- Update this file with all implemented features
 - Check compilation with VS2015
-- Finish variant implementation
 - Try to compile with C++11 and clang
 - Add missing unit-tests
 - Additional features:
-  - implement C++17 library features such as std::string_view, std::any
   - make as many features as possible available with C++11 only
   - string split iterator
   - replace explicit container usages with iterators